Wankowicz-Lab/wankowicz-lab.github.io/research/index.md

 ## The lab has two main areas of research:

-1. Improving the modeling of structural conformational ensembles from X-ray crystallography and cryo-EM data
+1. Developing software to improving the modeling of conformational ensembles from X-ray crystallography and cryo-EM data

 2. Elucidating how conformational entropy influences binding specificity and catalysis.